ahnazary/AIPlanner/README.md

 docker-compose up
 ```

-The ollama base image (llama3) is about 4.7 GB, thus it will take some time to download the image and build the docker image.
+The ollama base image (llama3) is about 4.7 GB, thus it will take some time to download and build the docker image.

 ## Usage and Interfacing